MapedLog/re_log_analyzer/README.md

 - [ ] Usage of pandas to output statistics and correlation on graphics
 - [ ] Accept more filetypes than CSV or JSON, giving the option for a custom parser
 - [ ] Generate more statistics options to give more insight to analyst
-- [ ] Analyze more than a single type of format at the same time.
-This is to
+- [ ] Analyze more than a single type of format at the same time, without having to execute multiple times the same script.